John Andrew Stevenson: Biography

 Stevenson was born in Crane Lane off Dame Street, Dublin, the son of John Stevenson, a Scottish coach builder and violinist.
 His parents died when he was young and he was taken in by a Mr. Gibson, of the firm of Gibson and Woffington in Grafton Street, instrument-makers.
 Despite the fact that he was Irish-born (only English were accepted by Christ Church at that time), Gibson succeeded in getting him received as an indentured choirboy at Christ Church Cathedral, Dublin in 1771, where he was taught to play piano by Richard Woodward and Samuel Murphy.

 He was appointed stipendiary at St. Patrick's Cathedral on 20 July 1775 by Dean Craddock and at Christ Church Cathedral in 1781 (despite his nationality, due to the intercession of the wife of the Dean).
 Appointed vicar choral at St. Patrick's Cathedral in 1783 and at Christ Church Cathedral in 1800.
-He received the degree of Doctor of Music, honoris causa by the University of Dublin in 1791.
+He received the degree of Doctor of Music, honoris causa by the Trinity College, Dublin in 1791.
 He taught music theory to the uilleann piper Edmund Keating Hyland in 1800.

-Stevenson was knighted on 27 April 1803 by Philip Yorke, Earl of Hardwicke, lord lieutenant of Ireland.
+Stevenson was knighted on 27 April 1803 by Philip Yorke, Earl of Hardwicke, Lord Lieutenant of Ireland.
 He was appointed the first organist and musical director at the newly erected Chapel Royal of Dublin Castle in 1814.

 Stevenson died on 14 September 1833 at Headfort House in Kells, County Meath.
 In 1843, a marble cenotaph sculpted by Thomas Kirk was erected in the Musicians Corner at Christ Church Cathedral.
 In the south aisle of St. Patrick's Cathedral, a stained glass window was placed in 1864 in his honour.
 His daughter Olivia was the wife of Thomas Taylour, 2nd Marquess of Headfort, mother of Lady Olivia FitzPatrick and grandmother of Mary Cornwallis-West.